terraform-linters/tflint-ruleset-aws/docs/rules/aws_write_only_attributes.md

 ## How To Fix

-Replace the `secret_string` with `secret_string_wo`, preferable via using an ephemeral resource as source or using an ephemeral variable:
+Replace the attribute with its write-only argument equivalent.
+Reference an ephemeral resource or ephemeral variable to ensure that the sensitive value is not persisted to state.

 ```hcl
 ephemeral "random_password" "test" {